achievecreative/Flexible-List/README.md

 Flexible-List
 =============

-A data type for umbraco 7
+A property editor for umbraco 7